GSA/datagov-website/www.data.gov/apps-2.md

 Application:
 This information may also be instrumental in planning for the possibility of dangerously high or low water events at a local level.
 Because these levels are station specific, their use for evaluating surrounding areas may be limited.

-Close
+## FEMA Geoplatform

-* Federal Emergency Management Agency (FEMA) GeoPlatform: Providing geospatial data and analytics in support of emergency management.
+Federal Emergency Management Agency (FEMA) GeoPlatform: Providing geospatial data and analytics in support of emergency management.

-×

-#### FEMA Geoplatform

 Sponsor:
 FEMA